gggritso/surepack/readme.md

-# Surepack
+# surepack

-Surepack is a symptom of an intense A-type-ism.
-It's an interactive CLI packing list generator that exports to Markdown, HTML, or OmniFocus TaskPaper format.
+`surepack` is an interactive CLI packing list generator.

-It asks a few basic questions (trip type, duration, temperature, etc.) and spits out a checkable packing list.
+It asks a few basic questions (trip type, duration, temperature, etc.) and spits out a packing list.

 ```
 ~/C/surepack (master ∂ ↑)  surepack